10 Entry-Level IT Jobs and What You Can Do to Get Hired

 Learn more about a range of in-demand IT careers and the requirements to get started.

 Requirements: Knowledge of computer systems and troubleshooting.
-College courses, apprenticeships, and work experience are avenues to enter this profession.
+Certifications, related college coursework, associate degrees, or bachelor’s degrees may be requested.

-When a computer user or employee is having problems with hardware, software, or a network, they call on a help desk specialist to assist.
+When a computer user or employee has problems with hardware, software, or a network, they call on a help desk specialist to assist.
 A help desk technician might maintain, install, or troubleshoot hardware and software, resolve networking issues, or help resolve other problems for other company employees.

 The title for this role might vary.
-Help desk technicians can also be called IT help desk technicians, service desk technicians, IT service engineers, amongst several other titles.
-These positions collectively are sometimes referred to as help desk positions.
+Help desk technicians can also be called help desk analysts, desktop support technicians, service desk technicians, and computer support specialists, among several other titles.
+Collectively, these positions are sometimes referred to as help desk positions.

 Many IT professionals start their careers in help desk roles.
-If you don’t know where to start in IT, this is a good role to consider; it’ll expose you to other areas of IT you might be interested in.
-As you gain experience, it’s possible to move into other jobs, like system or network administrator, cloud engineer, or information security analyst.
+If you don’t know where to start in IT, this is a good role to consider, as it’ll expose you to other areas of IT you might be interested in.
+As you gain experience, you can move into other jobs, like system or network administrator, cloud engineer, or information security analyst.

 What is your troubleshooting process?